-Getting Started
+Getting Started with the Toolkit

 If you have not yet installed VS Code, navigate to the VS Code website and install the latest version (v1.57.1 or higher).

-Installing the CloudZero CostFormation Toolkit Extension
+Install the CostFormation Toolkit Extension

-After VS Code is installed, you can install the CloudZero CostFormation Toolkit extension.
+After VS Code is installed, you can install the CostFormation Toolkit extension.
 Select the Extensions icon in VS Code and search the extension marketplace for CloudZero.
 Then, select Install.

-Connecting to the CloudZero Platform
+Connect to the CloudZero Platform

 Your default browser opens the CloudZero login page, where you can enter your credentials.